alex800125/AndroidProjectSiDi/README.md

-# AndroidProjectSiDi
+# Android Project on SiDi

-This project is related to the weekly challenge as a SiDi intern.
+This project is related to the development of an application for the weekly challenge as a SiDi intern.